viljo/Low-latency_stream_kit/docs/channels-replay-spec.md

 - **Stop group replay**
   1) Delete (or let expire) `REPLAY_<identifier>` consumer
   2) Publish `GroupReplayStop` on `tspi.ops.ctrl`

+- **Capture an operations tag**
+  1) Press **Tagg** in the console to record the current UTC timestamp.
+  2) Enter an operator comment and press **Save/Send**.
+  3) The console publishes the tag on `tags.broadcast`, writes it to the TimescaleDB `tags` table, and surfaces the timestamp across all receivers immediately when live.
+During datastore playback the annotation is emitted again when the playhead reaches the captured timestamp so recorded events retain their original timing.

 Playback continues until the datastore chunk naturally ends or operators send `GroupReplayStop`.